Network topology is the arrangement of the various elements (links,nodes,etc.) of a network. It is the topological structure of a network.

 Disadvantages of Bus Topology :

-Performance of the network slows down rapidly with more nodes or heavy network traffic.
+of the network slows down rapidly with more nodes or heavy network

-The bus cable has a limited length and must be terminated properly at both ends to prevent reflected signals.
+cable has a limited length and must be terminated properly at both ends to

-Slower than a ring network as data cannot be transmitted while the bus is in use by other nodes.
+a ring network as data cannot be transmitted while the bus is in use by

 Star topology: